Differences Between Freshwater and Saltwater Diving

 Is There A Difference Between Diving in Freshwater Vs. Saltwater?

-There are many things to consider when considering diving in freshwater versus saltwater, and the differences start with the water itself; the dive becomes different because of the nature of the water.
+There are many things to consider when diving in freshwater versus saltwater, and the differences start with the water itself; the dive becomes different because of the nature of the water.

 Differences to Be Aware of Before Diving in Freshwater Vs. Saltwater: